A Level Results 2017

 % of students

-Confirmed at Russell Group Universities (of 100 that applied)
+Heading to Russell Group Universities (of 100 pupils that applied to UK and overseas universities)

 Mr Gordon-Brown, Truro School’s Headmaster, said: